Skip to Content

 httpOnlyNoWhether the cookie is HTTP-only (not accessible via JavaScript).
 Defaults to false.

-sameSiteNoSameSite attribute: Strict, Lax, or None.
+sameSiteNoSameSite attribute: strict, lax, or none.

-expiresNoExpiration time as a Unix timestamp (seconds since epoch).
+expirationDateNoExpiration time as a Unix timestamp (seconds since epoch).

 Common Scenarios

-Pre-authenticated session
+Pre-authenticated session (Playwright)

-import { chromium } from "playwright-core"; const cookies = JSON.stringify([ { name: "session_id", value: "abc123def456", domain: ".example.com", path: "/", secure: true, httpOnly: true, }, { name: "user_prefs", value: "theme=dark", domain: ".example.com", path: "/", }, ]); const browser = await chromium.launch({ executablePath: process.env.BOTBROWSER_EXEC_PATH, headless: true, args: [ "--bot-profile=/path/to/profile.enc", `--bot-cookies=${cookies}`, ], }); const page = await browser.newPage(); await page.goto("https://example.com/dashboard"); // Loads as authenticated user await browser.close();
+import { chromium } from "playwright-core"; const cookies = JSON.stringify([ { url: "https://example.com", name: "session_id", value: "abc123def456", domain: ".example.com", path: "/", secure: true, httpOnly: true, }, { url: "https://example.com", name: "user_prefs", value: "theme=dark", domain: ".example.com", path: "/", }, ]); const browser = await chromium.launch({ executablePath: process.env.BOTBROWSER_EXEC_PATH, headless: true, args: [ "--bot-profile=/path/to/profile.enc", `--bot-cookies=${cookies}`, ], }); const page = await browser.newPage(); await page.goto("https://example.com/dashboard"); // Loads as authenticated user await browser.close();

-const consentCookies = JSON.stringify([ { name: "cookie_consent", value: "accepted", domain: ".example.com", path: "/", expires: Math.floor(Date.now() / 1000) + 365 * 24 * 60 * 60, }, ]); const browser = await chromium.launch({ executablePath: process.env.BOTBROWSER_EXEC_PATH, headless: true, args: [ "--bot-profile=/path/to/profile.enc", `--bot-cookies=${consentCookies}`, ], });
+const consentCookies = JSON.stringify([ { url: "https://example.com", name: "cookie_consent", value: "accepted", domain: ".example.com", path: "/", expirationDate: Math.floor(Date.now() / 1000) + 365 * 24 * 60 * 60, }, ]); const browser = await chromium.launch({ executablePath: process.env.BOTBROWSER_EXEC_PATH, headless: true, args: [ "--bot-profile=/path/to/profile.enc", `--bot-cookies=${consentCookies}`, ], });

 Loading cookies from a file